michelacameletti/risultati_modello_inla/README.md

 - Line 311: same here, there are good reasons why summer time PM10 levels are correlated across larger areas when you connect the emission situation, orography and mixing layer height.

+**Frase incriminata**

+There is a clear tendency for the range to be larger in summer corresponding to a spatially smoother particulate matter field; the same behaviour holds for the posterior sd.

+**Frase proposta**

+There is a clear tendency for the SPDE range to be larger in summer,corresponding to a spatially smoother particulate matter field; the same behaviour holds for the posterior sd.
+This result reflects the fact that, in summer time, the PM10 concentrations are characterized by low spatial variability [most of which is/which is mostly] explained by the model predictors.

 ## Section on validation:

 *the first lines reflect the methodology.
 Could you integrate that to the method section?
 Until this point, I was wondering whether you performed an evaluation on a subset of the data.
 How did you select the 10 % validation set?*